Poincar\'e series of valuations on functions over a field: Curve valuations on functions over a field

 \section{Curve valuations on functions over a field}

 Let $\K$ be a subfield of the field $\C$ of complex numbers and let $\EE_{\K^2,0}$ be the algebra of germs of holomorphic functions in two variables with the Taylor coefficients from $\K$.
-A (discrete, rank one) valuation on $\EE_{\K^2,0}$ (defined as above) is the restriction of a valuation on $\OO_{\C^2,0}$: see, e.\,g., \cite{Rib}.
+A (discrete, rank one) valuation on $\EE_{\K^2,0}$ (defined as above) is the restriction of a valuation on $\OO_{\C^2,0}$: see, e.\,g., \cite{END}.
 In the framework of the discussion below, without changes it is possible to consider, instead of the algebra $\EE_{\K^2,0}$, the algebra $\K[[x,y]]$ of formal power series in two variables.
 We shall refer to $\EE_{\K^2,0}$ because of some convenience of the language.

+\begin{remark} Strictly speaking, some constructions below (in particular the description of the action of the Galois group $G$ on branches at the beginning of section~\ref{sect:resolution}) cannot be applied directly to the algebra $\EE_{\K^2,0}$.
+The series for the branch $g\gamma$ and for the function $gh$ therein could be non-convergent.
+These constructions work in the algebra $K[[x,y]]$, however use of it everywhere produces some language problems.
+We do not pay attention to this problem since, for a bounded values of valuations we can treat not functions or series, but jets of order high enough, what means essentially polynomials.
+Informally one can say that the computations can be made in a sort of ``an algebra of jets". \end{remark}